ChristianOellers/Vector-Storm/README.md

 Classic arcade style space shooter with Canvas 2D, ES6 and HTML 5.

-A 'Proof of concept' and technical experiment about game architecture and math.
+A 'Proof of concept' and technical experiment about game architecture and maths.
 Over time the code got a bit messy and it's not intended to sustain ;)